99% traveller rating from over 1,000 independent reviews at aito.com

 Verona Opera - lyric spectacle in the Veneto

-- Accompanied by a musicologist who leads walks and visits during the day.
+• Accompanied by a musicologist, and an art historian who lead walks and visits during the day.

 The first magic moment comes well before the conductor raises his baton.
 Unless you have led a team onto the pitch at Wembley or won the New Hampshire primaries, you are unlikely to have experienced anything quite like the wall of heady high spirits which hits you as you emerge from the entrance tunnel into the arena.